eqNj/eqN-PD2-Filter/README.md

 ## 1.7.0 - (Season 8)

+Added an indicator [$] to the beginning of NMAG item names if they sell for a decent amount of gold.
+The exact price will show in their descriptions.
+Values indicated: 10k+ until level 30.
+20k+ until level 60.
+30k+ until level 75 or permanently on the 'Relaxed' filter level.
+This is an experimental feature so please feel free to give feedback on it and report any issues.

+Added new leveling notifications (before level 75) for high defense Mage Plates, Grim Shields, and Grim Helmets as well as notifications on these (and all Elite) perfect Superior (15% ED) chest, shield, and helmet runeword bases at all levels.
+Elite weapons that were perfect Superior (15% ED) were already notifying, and as always all moderately useful runeword bases, Superior or having good Staffmods, were already showing and sometimes notifying.

 Added the two new uniques for Season 8 with accented notifications, as with all new uniques each season.

 Added the newly introduced throwing potions of all elements, useful during leveling, to the filter with a discreet aesthetic to help minimalize visual clutter.

-Added new leveling notifications (before level 75) for high defense Mage Plates, Grim Shields, and Grim Helmets as well as notifications on these (and all Elite) perfect Superior (15% ED) chest, shield, and helmet runeword bases at all levels.
-Elite weapons that were perfect Superior (15% ED) were already notifying, and as always all moderately useful runeword bases, Superior or having good Staffmods, were already showing and sometimes notifying.
+Added all of the new runewords (and their runes, listed on the ShowRecipes filter level) introduced this season to applicable base items.

+Added all of the "highest immunity" information to the new unique map's description.

+Added a new description note for the filter version to keys when in the shop.

+Added a new shop hunting highlight style that utilizes the fact that %NL% within identified item names is now usable.

+Added a note to mirrored jewels that labels if they would yield a white or black item coloration when socketed.

+Removed the red corruption indicator in the Warlord of Blood unique map as all items now drop corrupted in the map.

 Updated all relevant Staffmod information and applications for the new Paladin skill Holy Sword.